 Famed Science-Fiction writer Arthur C. Clarke is often celebrated for his novels, but outside of 2001: A Space Odyssey and a couple of Twilight Zone credits, he's rarely seen in other mediums.
-Sierra and Dynamix's 1996 adventure game was the first (and to date only) adaptation of his long running Rama series.
+Sierra and Dynamix's 1996 adventure game was the first cinematic adaptation of his long-running Rama series, with only a text adventure and radio drama before it.
 It's not based the 1972 original entitled Rendezvous with Rama, but 1989 sequel co-written by renowned scientist Gentry Lee...

 You are a bit lost to begin with.
 Even though you are briefly introduced to all of the characters, you don't ever feel like you know them.
 You are just left with so many questions, with very little answers.
 Why did the scientist you are replacing die and of what mysterious circumstances were they?
 Why are you forbidden to enter the central hub?
 And just what is a nuclear bomb doing on an explorative scientific mission?